 A blog is only as interesting as the interest shown in others.
 (Content Marketing Conference Europe 2014 keynote speaker Lee Odden in his book Optimize: How to Attract and Engage More Customers by Integrating SEO, Social Media, and Content Marketing)

-Corporate blogging has multiple potential marketing goals, including:
+Corporate blogging serves multiple potential marketing goals

 - Driving awareness.